Eastern al-Hasakah offensive: The offensive

 The offensive started on 21 February 2015, and by the next day, the Kurds quickly advanced within five kilometers of Tal Hamis, after capturing 23 farms and villages near the Abo Qasayeb area.
 Their assault was backed up by U.S. and allied Arab air support.
 Also, near the border with Iraq, the YPG captured two villages.
 The Kurdish Peshmerga forces in Iraq shelled ISIL positions across the border, in coordination with the YPG during their advance.

-In response to the Kurdish offensive, on 23 February, ISIL launched a massive attack on a cluster of villages along the southern bank of the Khabur River around the town of Tell Tamer, using around 3,000 fighters and multiple tanks, seizing 11 villages and kidnapping 220 Assyrian Christians by 26 February, according to the SOHR.
-Local sources stated that 33–35 villages were captured and put the number of abducted Assyrians at 287–400.
+In response to the Kurdish offensive, on 23 February, ISIL launched a massive attack on a cluster of villages along the southern bank of the Khabur River around the town of Tell Tamer, using around 3,000 fighters and multiple tanks, seizing 11 villages and kidnapping 220 Assyrians by 26 February, according to the SOHR.
+Local sources stated that 33–35 villages were captured and put the number of abducted Assyrians at 350–400.
 ISIL was reportedly withdrawing militants from other fronts in Syria, including the front at Homs, to boost their assault at Tell Tamer.
-The Kurds managed to recapture several of the villages, but the fate of the Christians remained unknown.
+The Kurds managed to recapture several of the villages, but the fate of the Assyrians remained unknown.
 It was also reported that Abu Omar al-Shishani, ISIL's field commander in Syria, was leading the assault at Tell Tamer.